EML Sakala: EML Sakala (M314)

 Sakala belongs to the Estonian Mineships Division.
 She is the fourth vessel of the Estonian Navy Mineships Division and second of three modernized Sandown class minehunters purchased from the Royal Navy.

 The coat of arms was presented on a ceremony on 24 January 2008 in Scotland.
 The ship's name comes from an ancient Estonian county Sakala which is today known as Viljandimaa but is often called Sakalamaa.
 The arms are a black shield which represents the rich soils of Sakala and ethnic Estonian men's clothing.
 The rose points towards the capital of Sakalamaa.
 The swords represent Sakala's important role in the Estonian ancient freedom fight and fighting spirit, as silver stands for loyalty.
 The ship's motto in Latin is "In nomine libertatis” meaning "In the name of freedom".
 The coat of arms was designed by Priit Herodes.

 In December 2018 Sakala arrived at the Babcock site at Rosyth Dockyard for a series of modifications and upgrades, which included the Thales Sonar 2193 navigation system and the Thales M-CUBE command and control system.

+In early 2026, a fire occurred aboard Sakala.
+While the fire was contained, the vessel suffered water damage to its electrical systems as a result of firefighting efforts.
+As of May 2026, repairs were underway at Miinisadam Naval Base, expected to be completed in July-August of the same year.